 Report on Plans to Align Operations with Paris Agreement

-RESOLVED: Shareholders request Costco issue a report, at reasonable cost and omitting proprietary information, describing if, and how, it plans to measure and reduce its total contribution to climate change, including emissions from its supply chains, and align its operations with the Paris Agreement’s goal of maintaining global temperature increases well below 2 degrees Celsius.
+RESOLVED: Shareholders request J.B.
+Hunt Transport Services issue a report, at reasonable cost and omitting proprietary information, describing if, and how, it plans to reduce its total contribution to climate change and align its operations with the Paris Agreement’s goal of maintaining global temperature increases well below 2 degrees Celsius.

 Supporting Statement: In the report shareholders seek information, among other issues at board and management discretion, on the relative benefits and drawbacks of integrating the following actions:

 • Adopting short- and long-term greenhouse gas emissions reduction targets for the Company’s full carbon footprint aligned with the Paris Agreement;